wilsonliaows/docs/on-prem/proxy.md

 ---

 # Proxy Server Support
-The on-prem agent can be run in the environment with limited internet connectivity by using a proxy server.
+The on-premise agent can be run in the environment with limited internet connectivity by using a proxy server.
 Proxy settings can be defined by adding a top-level `proxy` section to the configuration file:

 ```YAML